openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * `client_id`
 * `client_id_scheme`
 * `response_type`
+* `response_mode`
 * `nonce`
 * `presentation_definition`
 * `client_metadata`
 * `request`
-* `response_mode`

 The `client_id` and `client_id_scheme` MUST be omitted in unsigned requests defined in (#unsigned_request).
-The Wallet determines the Client Identifier from the origin as asserted by the Browser.
-How the Wallet receives the origin from the Browser is up to the user agent and app platform and is out of scope of this profile.
+The Wallet determines the Client Identifier from the origin as asserted by the Web Platform and/or app platform.
+The transport of the request and origin from the Web Platform and/or app platform to the Wallet is platform-specific and is out of scope of this profile.

 The value of `response_mode` parameter MUST be `w3c_dc_api` when the response is neither signed nor encrypted and `w3c_dc_api.jwt` when the response is signed and/or encrypted as defined in (#jarm).